thriveweb/glass/content/pages/about.md

     subTitle: Marketing Manager
     title: Jo Glenn
   - content: >-
-      Beautiful 16 year old actress/model intern works tirelessly at keeping the Website and Casting Network up to date.
-Whilst offering a smile and words of advice to any talent needing some help and a great mentor to the Glass kids.
+      Beautiful 16 year old Actress/Model/Writer - intern works tirelessly at keeping the Website and Casting Network up to date.
+Chelsea is also here to help the talent with their self taps and auditions and as a talented writer she has a weekly blog on our website, Whilst always offering a smile and words of advice to any talent needing some help and is a great mentor to the Glass kids.
+Chelsea is a wonderful asset to the Glass Team.
     image: /images/uploads/img_3055.jpg
     leftAlign: true
     subTitle: Intern